tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology/faq.md

 </details>

 <details>
 	<summary>I’m an employee, and I have a prohibited technology on my personal mobile device.
-May I continue to check my A&M System-member email, access VPN, log on to Workday, Banner, Concur, or other A&M System applications from this device?</summary>
+May I continue to check my A&M System member email, access VPN, log on to Workday, Banner, Concur, or other A&M System applications from this device?</summary>

 	No. Having prohibited technology on your personal device while conducting state business is prohibited.
 You need to remove the prohibited technology before continuing to use this device for state business.
 If you are required to conduct state business on this device and cannot or will not remove the prohibited technology, you should consult with your supervisor about what device(s) may be made available for performing your duties.
 </details>